-Congressman Dwight Evans (PA-02) released the following statement after the Republican “skinny repeal” bill failed in the Senate early this morning.
+Today, Congressman Dwight Evans (PA-02) released the following statement after reviewing the latest Republican tax plan.

 In The News

 For the first time in a decade, the number of hungry people on the planet is on the rise.
 The United Nations estimates the number of food-insecure people at 815 million in 2017—up from 777 million just two years ago.

 Cities compete for people.
 Philadelphia is no different.

 This year, Washington has wasted months in an often-misguided debate over repealing the Affordable Care Act (ACA).

 Nationally, we’ve pretty much got used to the routine of reaction to mass shootings.
 Once the shock wears off, we’re grappling with a mix of heartbreak and outrage.
 Soon after, we’ve launched into a full blown debate over America’s obsession with guns and, naturally, reflexed into a conversation about gun control.